 The market is so unique offering delicious food from anywhere in the world.
-There are even one of the most famous Argentinian restaurants serving home-made empanadas, and that paradise serving 100% vegan burgers for vegan lovers.
+There is even one of the most famous Argentinian restaurants serving homemade empanadas, and that paradise serves 100% vegan burgers for vegan lovers.

 Apart from food options, there is also a lot of entertainment, such as plonk crazy golf and clubs of all sorts.

 16. Day Trips from London: Stonehenge, Oxford, Dorset Region

 Finally, if you have some time left and wish to explore more of England, there are a few day trips that can be free.